Cozzi5114/FetchRewardsCodeTest/README.md

 # FetchRewards

 Hey, so heres my solution.
 First off, its commented a ton.
 I dont necessarily like  to overly comment things, but its how ive been conditioned at my current job the past two years, and I was told to assume whoever reads this knows nothing about anything, so I let it be.
+Also, I know it isnt timed, but i took a little while because i havent touched ASP in about a year now and I had to quickly get up to speed on it again.

 This is a project built from an ASP.Net Core Web API template.
 It is in C#.
 It uses Entity Framwork.
-It has Swagger enabled and set up (by default) to check on and mess about with the endpoints.
-Upon starting the solution, you'll be brought to the Swagger page which will allow you to send data to and execute the various endpoints.
+It has Swagger enabled and set up to check on and mess about with the endpoints.
+Upon starting the solution, you'll be brought to the Swagger page which will allow you to send data to and get responses from the various endpoints.

-Because the code is commented how it is, I'll just run through the various files and functions and give a hopefully brief explanation.
+Because the code is commented how it is, I'll try to just run through the various files and functions and give a hopefully brief explanation.